cherullo/playcanvas-typescript-babel-intellisense-template/readme.md

 React.
-With Hot module Reload for UI React components working fine, even with just a single main file.
+With Hot module Reload for UI React components working fine, even with just a single main entry file.
 Use `--hot-only` option, if you don't want auto-refreshing of browser as a result of altering your Playcanvas scripts and wish to take advantage of swap() methods in playcanvas components.

 # 1st Forker's Note (Tobias Wehrum)